The Open University

 - are a parent, guardian, or carer responsible for one or more dependants

-- have a health condition, disability, or other personal circumstances that make it difficult to move to or study in a campus environment
+- have a health condition, disability, or other personal circumstances that makes it difficult to move to or study in a campus environment

 - don’t have the strongest academic record – universities appreciate that applicants arrive at distance learning via many routes, and will set entry requirements for distance learning courses accordingly.
 They may recognise other work experience or skills, or suggest top-up courses to help you prepare.